Unlocking the big-picture potential of a complex migration

 It’s all too easy to fall into the trap of seeing a migration as a solution to a specific set of problems, from getting rid of expensive and restrictive third-party solutions, to removing duplicate capabilities, solving user frustrations or supporting business change.

 In reality, a migration can be so much more than just a “quick” fix.

 It’s also the ideal time to take stock of your wider Microsoft environment to make sure it supports both your current and future needs.
 Strategic optimisation at this point can deliver a huge amount of ongoing value, far beyond getting data successfully from point A to point B.

 So, how do you go about achieving a migration that takes advantage of all the opportunities?
 It starts long before the migration begins…

-Any migration needs a discovery phase to figure out the what, where, when, why and how of things.
+Any tenant to tenant migration needs a discovery phase to figure out the what, where, when, why and how of things.
 The first step of this is usually scoping – working out exactly what is going to need to be moved.